mattermost/mattermost-plugin-user-survey/README.md

 - Make

-You also want to have the environment variable `MM_SERVICESETTINGS_ENABLEDEVELOPER="true"` set as otherwise the plugin will be compiled for Linux, Windows and Darwin ARM64 and x64 architecture every single time.
+You also want to have the environment variable `MM_SERVICESETTINGS_ENABLEDEVELOPER="true"` set, otherwise the plugin will be compiled for Linux, Windows, and Darwin ARM64 and x64 architecture every single time.
 Setting the `MM_SERVICESETTINGS_ENABLEDEVELOPER` to `true` makes the plugin compile and build only for the OS and architecture you are building on.

-In your mattermost config, make sure that `PluginSettings.EnableUploads` is `true`, and `FileSettings.MaxFileSize` is large enough to accept the plugin bundle (eg `256000000`)
+In your Mattermost configuration file, ensure that `PluginSettings.EnableUploads` is set to `true`, and `FileSettings.MaxFileSize` is set to a large enough value to accept the plugin bundle (eg `256000000`).

 ### Building the plugin

-Run the following command in the plugin repo to prepare a compiled, distributable plugin zip:
+Run the following command in the plugin repository to prepare a compiled, distributable plugin ZIP file:

 ```bash
 make dist